verolam/workshop/README.md

 This is my depository from my working class

+## HTML & THE DOM
+  - Target an HTML element
+  - Get the content of a DOM element with innerHTML
+  - Put something inside an HTML element with the innerHTML method
+  - Create HTML elements
+  - Add/Change HTML attributes

 ## JS Conditions - Updated on 05/04/2020
   - The else if statement
   - Embeded conditions
   - Alternative: the switch statement
   - The "bang" operator ! (or logical NOT)
   - The ternary operator

   - The switch